backdrop-contrib/slick/README.txt

 VERSIONS
 --------------------------------------------------------------------------------
 7.x-2.x supports exportable optionsets via CTools.
-Be sure to run update, when upgrading from 7.x-1.x to 7.x-2.x to allow creating database table to store/ manage option sets.
+Be sure to run update, when upgrading from 7.x-1.x to 7.x-2.x.

 7.x-2.x supports Slick 1.5 above, and dropped supporting Slick 1.4.x and below.
-Be sure to read the project home page for more info before updating your module.

 INSTALLATION